LuckyMcBeast/mcullenm-dev-2/src/pages/simple.md

 ### Creating the Look and Feel

 #### Tailwind CSS and daisyUI
 To be completely honest, I've always been somewhat frustrated by UI design and styling.
 [Tailwind CSS](https://tailwindcss.com/) definitely makes this easier and I would rather not go without it. [daisyUI](https://daisyui.com/) takes Tailwind's declarative approach a step further by setting a unified color pallet and providing basic UI components.
-It was a bit of challenge to setup, since this site does not use node modules and daisyUI expects that you are.
-I was able to overcome this with the help of a modified version of the Tailwind CLI tool that is repackaged with DaisyUI, [tailwind-cli-extra](https://github.com/dobicinaitis/tailwind-cli-extra) by dobicinatis.
+It was a bit of challenge to setup, since this site does not use npm (or another package manager) and daisyUI requires it.
+I was able to overcome this with the help of a modified version of the Tailwind CLI tool that is repackaged with daisyUI, [tailwind-cli-extra](https://github.com/dobicinaitis/tailwind-cli-extra) by dobicinatis.

 #### Gruvbox Dark Material Theme (Slightly Modified)
 Gruvbox is by far one of the most popular base-16 color themes and one that I've been using in the terminal for quite a while.
 The material version has an 8 color palette, which is great when you don't actually need 16 unique colors.
-I applied this theme in my `tailwind.config.js` with an additional color that I selected myself (base-200), nine colors in total:
+I applied this theme to daisyUI in my `tailwind.config.js` file with an additional color that I selected myself (base-200), nine colors in total:

 ```
 gruvboxmaterial: {